-Get Ready for Baby Birds!
-7 Tips for a Successful Nesting Season
+Get Ready for Baby Birds: Tips for Bird Nesting Season

 Provide Lots of Shelter

-While birds may reuse nesting sites from year to year, they do need to be properly maintained.
+While some birds reuse nests from year to year, their nesting sites and birdhouses do need to be properly maintained.
 If you have nest boxes, clean them out in early spring each year to prepare for the new nesting season.
 Remove any old nest material and check to see if the box had other residents, like mice, during the winter.
 If so, give the box a good wash with soapy water, rinse it well, and leave it out in the sun to dry.

-Predators are an enormous threat to nesting birds.
+Predators are an enormous threat to birds in nesting season.
 Ensure your yard provides plenty of cover in the form of shrubs, trees, and tall grasses—places where birds can hide.
-(Thorny bushes are especially great cover.)
+Thorny bushes are especially great cover.
 Choose nesting boxes without perches, as these make it easier for predators to get into the boxes.
-Keep cats indoors, as they are voracious killers of birds at all seasons.
+Keep cats indoors to protect birds.

 Grow Natural Food Sources

 Once you’ve attracted nesting birds to your yard, of course you’ll want to check out all the action.
 But it’s important to do this in a way that’s safe for the birds, and legal for you.
 Try to visit the nests only during the middle of the day, and limit your visits.
 Your activity can alert predators to the nest’s presence.
 (Want to feel like a real scientist?
-Install your own nest cam!)
+Become a bluebird monitor.)

 Know When to Help